-i.
+12 i.
 Holism and Service Marketing Strategy:

 The ancient definition of holism applies in service marketing strategy too since it is conceptualized by thinking about the business as a whole.
 This means that every aspect of the business must be carefully considered.
 The company must think about how a consumer will interact with its products, its advertising materials and everything else.
 Holistic marketing synthesizes, and brings together various marketing efforts and strategies in order to realize organizational goals.
 James (1984) also defined holistic marketing strategy as an organic and inter-related process that builds on team oriented approaches to achieve organizational goals.
-Holism in service marketing strategy helps to shape business, drives it to new levels of success, and retains more clients (Laurence, 2008).
-The marketing concepts which are holistic and based on comprehensive planning and implementation of marketing programs, processes and activities are:

-1. Interactive Marketing - Interactive marketing meets needs and exceeds expectations of customers.
-It makes the frontline employees to approach customers' problems with understanding and solve them attentively thus encouraging customer relationship management (CRM) such as caring, politeness, responsiveness, honesty and keeping to appointment.
+Holism in service marketing strategy helps to shape business, drives it to new levels of success, and retains more clients ??Laurence, 2008) companies because all their efforts do not lead to achieving corporate financial objectives because poor strategies are formulated and implemented.
+This study has developed holistic model that could bring an end to these crises if pursued vigorously. comprehensive planning and implementation of marketing programs, processes and activities are: 1.
+Interactive Marketing -Interactive marketing meets needs and exceeds expectations of customers.
+It them attentively thus encouraging customer relationship management (CRM) such as caring, politeness, responsiveness, honesty and keeping to appointment.
 Holistic service approaches to marketing realizes the goal of value creation by fostering relationship types of behaviours such as trust, commitment, dependability, reliability etc. It achieves the objective of increasing customers' commitment to the service company through the process of offering better value on a continuous basis at reduced cost.
 In Nigerian service firms, none interactive marketing activities such as lack of care, impoliteness, negative responses, reluctant responses, no prompt response, long service time, long waiting queues for appointment etc still subsist; these non-interactive service marketing activities have resulted in substandard core service delivery.

-Resource advantage and distinctive capability development lead to the creation of superior customer value at a lower cost, hence suppliers, partners and customers will reduce alliances, partnering and choices respectively on their own (Moon 2000).
+Resource advantage and distinctive capability development lead to the creation of superior customer value at a lower cost, hence suppliers, partners and customers will reduce alliances, partnering and choices respectively on their own ??Moon 2000).

-2. Internal Marketing - Internal marketing is concerned with how all employees and other organizational members could work as a team for the realization of goals and objectives of the company.
-The employees' support and commitment are geared towards the customer (Lancaster and Reynolds, 2004).
+13 Internal Marketing -Internal marketing is concerned

+with how all employees and other organizational members could work as a team for the realization of goals and objectives of the company.
+The employees' support and commitment are geared towards the customer ??Lancaster and Reynolds, 2004).
 For effective market strategy and positioning, internal marketing of a firm must be holistic and begin with market orientation.
 Market orientation is a form of organizational culture where employees work as a team and are committed to continuously create superior customer value, or a sequence of marketing activities that lead to better performance of a company.
 The internal market orientation concept focuses on coordinated business intelligence generation, dissemination and responsiveness to market information for efficient and effective decisions (Kohli and Jaworski, 1993).
-The concept is also concerned with issues including organizational culture, innovation, human resource planning and organizational learning and team building (Narver and Slater, 1990). orientation traces its origins from the marketing concept.
-This is because marketing concept is concerned with customer-orientation, competitionorientation, innovation and profit as an incentive for creating satisfied customers as does market orientation too ((Hunt and Morgan, 1996).
+The concept is also concerned with issues including organizational culture, innovation, human resource planning and organizational learning and team building (Narver and Slater, 1990).
+Market orientation traces its origins from the marketing concept.
+This is because marketing concept is concerned with customer-orientation, competitionorientation, innovation and profit as an incentive for creating satisfied customers as does market orientation too (??Hunt and Morgan, 1996).
 Market oriented or re-oriented companies perform better than companies that are less market oriented.
-They focus on adapting their products and services to the needs and expectations of their customers unlike those who are product oriented and focus on developing a product or service that is then marketed and hopefully sold (Grönroos, 1991).
+They focus on adapting their products and services to the needs and expectations of their customers unlike those who are product oriented and focus on developing a product or service that is then marketed and hopefully sold ??Grönroos, 1991).